Shanti Menon 3 minute read

 1. Climate change is driving up home insurance rates nationwide

-As the climate warms, extreme weather events like storms and droughts are becoming more frequent.
-The U.S. has seen an average of more than 20 billion-dollar weather disasters each year in the past decade, compared to 6 a year in the 1990s.
+As the climate warms, extreme weather events like heavy rains, severe hurricanes and droughts — which fuel wildfires — are becoming more frequent.
+This is because rising temperatures are disrupting the fragile balance of Earth’s systems, making weather less predictable and more extreme.
+The U.S. has seen, on average, more than 20 billion-dollar weather disasters each year over the past decade, compared to six a year in the 1990s.

 When insurance companies have to pay out more in claims, they charge higher premiums.
 Prices have gone up an average of 33% from 2020-2023.
 Other factors have contributed too, but the increases are greatest in places where disaster risk is high.
 And many people at risk remain uninsured.